The Danger of Being Rich

 In this day and age, with inflation skyrocketing, becoming wealthy is a wise choice.
 Being rich is risky.

-Also, watch Kiyosaki’s interview with Oprah Winfrey.
-When he says “rich,” he means “wealthy.”
+Watch Kiyosaki’s interview with Oprah Winfrey.
+When he said “rich,” he meant “wealthy.”
 The word “rich” is, again, catchier and more marketable.